-In this passage, Paul is not talking about judgment at all, but the outworking of our salvation.
+In the passage above, Paul is not talking about judgment at all, but the outworking of our salvation.
 Surely this is a good thing, seeing the fruit of Gods work in our lives.
-So why is fear and trembling involved?
-Because sometimes trusting God can be scary!
+Why are fear and trembling involved?
+Because trusting God can be scary.

-Faith means putting something on the line.
+Faith often involves putting something on the line.
 It might be your comfort, your reputation, your family, your funds, even your life – but something is risked or else it’s not faith.

 You may want to run away…

-Would you say that Paul was a mighty man of faith?
-Definitely!
-Yet here he is admitting that he came to Corinth in “fear and in much trembling.”
-In other words, he didn’t want to go!
+Paul was a mighty man of faith, yet he came to Corinth in fear and in much trembling.
+In other words, he didn’t want to go.
 In fact, Paul was so fearful that God had to step in and say “do not be afraid” (Acts 18:9).

 …but you will be blessed if you stay